notofonts/noto-sans-nushu/README.md

 > note: According to Pr Zhao Liming, Chinese Mandarin could easily be transcribed into Nushu (with less than 400 characters) instead of Hanzi characters (which can be up to 106,000 characters according to the *Dictionary of Chinese Variant Form* - 中华字海...).

-Besides all the dialects (there have never been a precise number of how many dialects were using Nüshu, as some of them are already extinct), the system developed with Nüshu allowed a parallel language called *Yayan* (雅言 - ‘beautiful language’) or Jiangyong's sound (江永城关音).
+Besides all dialects (there have never been a precise number of how many dialects were using Nüshu, some of them are already extinct), the system developed with Nüshu allowed a parallel language called *Yayan* (雅言 - ‘prestigious language’) or Jiangyong's common language (江永城关音).
 Through time, women ended up with a preference for Yayan instead of their own dialect to write down Nüshu texts, teaching this version accross Jiangyong, considering it to sound nicer and more suitable to the script.
 For women in Jiangyong district, Yayan is considered to be the local official dialect.